thucngyyen/FSND/projects/02_trivia_api/starter/backend/README.md

 ```

 ### GET '/questions'
-- Fetches a dictionary of categories and questions which includes answers, parent categories, id,
-difficulty and the questions themselves.
+- Fetches a dictionary of categories and questions which includes answers, parent categories, id,difficulty and the questions themselves.And questions are paginated by default value of 10
-- Request Arguments: None
+- Request Arguments: page number
 - Returns: An object with serveral keys:
     + Questions
     + Total questions